What Is the Etiquette for 12-Step Meetings? For many recovering addicts ...

 Struggling with Insomnia During Detox?

 Going long periods without adequate sleep can negatively impact one’s overall physical and mental health.
 According to a study conducted by The National Institute of Health, symptoms of insomnia that persist for over one month are associated with daytime impairment, psychological distress, increased work absenteeism, poor interpersonal functioning, increased risk for psychiatric disturbances, and increased risk of relapse.
 Thus, treating insomnia by implementing healthy sleep habits, along with discussing your symptoms with a medical professional, can provide you with the support needed to achieve better sleep, all of which will aid in the progress of your recovery.
-Contact a dedicated treatment specialist today to learn more about getting help for yourself or a loved one.
+Contact a dedicated treatment provider today to learn more about getting help for yourself or a loved one.

 Sign-up for our newsletter